 03 — Subscription businessFrom experiment to structural revenue line.

-X Premium has three tiers — Basic ($3/month), Premium ($8/month), and Premium+ ($16/month with full Grok access).
+X Premium has three U.S. web tiers — Basic ($3/month), Premium ($8/month), and Premium+ ($40/month; pricing varies by country and app store, per X's official pricing page).
 Subscriber counts by tier have never been disclosed publicly.
-What can be tracked is the revenue itself, and on that dimension the business has scaled materially in the last twelve months.
+What the S-1 does disclose is total active paid subscribers and revenue.

 | Metric | Figure | Period | Source |